 There being no further business, the Presiding Member, Cr Julie Williams declared the meeting closed at 12:09pm.

-on Tuesday, the Minutes of the Community Safety Committee Meeting of held 14 February 2023 have been confirmed as a true and correct
+"I certify that the Minutes of the Community Safety Committee Meeting of held on Tuesday, 14 February 2023 have been confirmed as a true and correct record."

-record."
 Presiding Member

-Date